Skip to main content

 Edit an image

 Once the profile is READY, you can reference it in an edit request.
 Provide input images as base64 strings or public URLs, along with a text prompt.
-Pass the user’s profile IDs in the profile_ids field so the API knows which identities to preserve.
-You can also use [[profile_id]] in the prompt to reference a specific profile explicitly:
+You can refer to a profile inline in the prompt with [[profile_id]] and/or list candidate profiles in the profile_ids field — either mechanism is enough on its own:

 curl -X POST https://api.photalabs.com/v1/phota/edit \